saidvandeklundert/go/README.md

 Go is a pass by value language.
 Inputs to a function are local to that function.

+Functions are first-class citizens in Go.

+A function can be passed as an argument to another function.

 ```go
 func name() {
 	// function body, the code goes here